To reveal. Shine. Manifest Revelation.

-Epiphany is a beautiful theme, actually, and one of my favorites, so I’m grateful that by some standards and calendars, we who choose to savor it have a bit more wiggle room.
+Epiphany is a beautiful theme, actually, and one of my favorites (part of the Season of Lights from Solstice to February cross-quarter day), so I’m grateful that by some standards and calendars, we who choose to savor it have a bit more wiggle room.
 Phew!

 In more contemporary times, these deeply spirit-rich and potentially renewing festivals have often been reduced to one day — one day of Christmas rather than twelve (though we count the ‘shopping days’ before); one day of Epiphany; one-day cross-quarter, solstice, or equinox observances.

 But it wasn’t always so, and perhaps given the super-accelerated pace of our times, it’s worth rediscovering the Wisdom of the multi-day festivals so that we can truly touch into the spirit of them and in doing so, find the renewal and inspiration that is so vital to us now.